OccAny: Generalized Unconstrained Urban 3D Occupancy¶

 Loss & Training¶

-Training proceeds in two stages: (1) the reconstruction stage trains geometry prediction with a metric depth regression loss while applying the Segmentation Forcing feature distillation loss for semantic alignment; (2) the rendering stage trains depth prediction capability from virtual viewpoints.
-Both stages use joint training across multiple driving datasets (Waymo, VKITTI, DDAD, PandaSet, ONCE) to enhance generalization.
-OccAny is trained on 16 × A100 40G GPUs.
+The training consists of two stages: (1) The reconstruction stage uses a regression loss on metric depth for geometric prediction, combined with a feature distillation loss from Segmentation Forcing for semantic alignment; (2) The rendering stage trains the model's depth prediction capability from virtual viewpoints.
+Both stages utilize joint training on multiple driving datasets (Waymo, VKITTI, DDAD, PandaSet, ONCE) to enhance generalization.
+OccAny is trained using 16 x A100 (40G).

 Key Experimental Results¶